Story Cheat Codes

-To create content that measures up to consumers’ favorite online content, Thread, uses this simple rule:
+To create content that measures up to consumer’s favorite online content, we use this simple rule:

 If you wouldn’t feel comfortable saying it out loud in a face-to-face conversation with a friend, don’t put it in writing.